Downer Station, Trego County, Kansas, 1867.

-Situated on the Smoky Hill route to the Colorado goldfields, the location was first utilized as Downer’s Station, a Butterfield stage stop established in 1865.
-The post was named for James P. Downer, a Civil War veteran and a member of the party that originally surveyed the Smoky Hill Trail.
+In 1865, a stage station was established for the Butterfield Overland Despatch.
+It was named for James P. Downer, a Civil War veteran and a party member that initially surveyed the Smoky Hill Trail.

-The fort was located south of WaKeeney, Kansas in Trego County on Downer’s Creek about 50 miles west of Fort Hays.
+The fort was located south of WaKeeney, Kansas about 50 miles west of Fort Hays.